-Occasionally, the Service Provider and the TV Guide Provider coincide; for simplicity reasons we have made such assumption while designing our prototype.
-Our focus has been on the interaction of the end user with the iTV interface, since that will affect the overall functionality of a personalized system, with particular emphasis on disabled users.
+Occasionally, the Service Provider and the TV Guide Provider coincide.
+For simplicity reasons, this assumption was made while designing the prototype.
+The focus has been on the interaction of the end user with the iTV interface, since that will affect the overall functionality of a personalized system, with particular emphasis on disabled users.

-Figure 5 illustrates the three elementary sub-systems of the iTV user interface: the player (left panel), the EPG (right panel) and the logger (bottom panel).
-EPG panel consists of three panels: i) "My ITV" panel, where the content recommendations appear and the user can also trigger a reminder, ii) "Program", where the user can select between services and view the program of the selected service and iii) "My Profile" panel where the user can modify her profile.
-The three elementary sub-systems presented above are supported by auxiliary services for enhancing the functionality of the iTV simulator.
-Bellow we analyze the functional and interactivity requirements of the above-mentioned subsystems and discuss the solutions adopted in our prototype.
+Figure 5 illustrates the three elementary subsystems of the iTV user interface: the player (left panel), the EPG (right panel) and the logger (bottom panel).
+The EPG panel consists of three panels: (1) the "My ITV" panel, where the content recommendations appear and the user can also trigger a reminder, (2) the "Program" panel, where the user can select between services and view the program of the selected service, and (3) the "My Profile", panel where the user can modify her profile.

+The three elementary subsystems presented above are supported by auxiliary services for enhancing the functionality of the iTV simulator.
+The functional and interactivity requirements of the above-mentioned subsystems are analyzed in the following subsections, discussing the solutions adopted in the developed prototype.